mira-merkell/clap-clap/README.md

 ## Compile the source code

-Install *nightly* Rust (for the 2024 edition) and clone this repository together with its submodules:
+Install Rust >=1.85.0 (for the 2024 edition, available on *nightly* and *beta* channels) and clone this repository together with its submodules:

 ```bash
 git clone --recurse-submodules https://github.com/mira-merkell/clap-clap